-Conservation officers, also known as game wardens, wildlife managers and peace officers, are law enforcement agents who uphold laws and regulations relating to wildlife and the natural environment.
+Conservation officers, also known as game wardens, wildlife or natural resource managers, nature conservation officers, and peace officers, are law enforcement agents who uphold laws and regulations relating to wildlife and the natural environment.
 They may work for state or federal governments, as well as natural resource organizations.
-These officers enforce laws related to hunting and fishing and provide public safety for state parks, trail systems and other protected areas.
+These officers enforce laws related to hunting and fishing and provide public safety for state parks, trail systems, and other protected areas.

-Conservation officers do a lot of work in the field, patrolling assigned areas by foot, all-terrain vehicle, boat or other means with minimal supervision.
-Conservation officers must typically meet physical fitness and background check requirements, because this is law enforcement work outdoors, and it can be physically strenuous.
+Conservation officers primarily work in the field, patrolling assigned areas by foot, all-terrain vehicle, boat, or other means with minimal supervision.
+Because this is physically strenuous outdoor work, conservation officers must typically meet physical fitness and background check requirements.
 Conservation officers carry out their duties in all kinds of weather and patrol a wide variety of terrain.
 Skillful handling of firearms is essential, because conservation officers may interact with armed hunters and other park and trail visitors, some of whom may be aggressive at times.
-Shifts can include night, weekend and holiday work; some agencies expect their officers to participate in overnight travel, too.
+Shifts can include night, weekend, and holiday work, and some agencies expect their officers to participate in overnight travel.

 Step 1: Obtain Postsecondary Education